Mixd/wp-deploy/readme.md

 Capistrano powered WordPress deployment.

+>### Rackspace High Availability MySQL support
+>
+>This branch has modifications to allow support for Rackspace Cloud Servers set up in a High Availability Cluster.

 ---

 This repository utilises the Capistrano 3 framework to help the deployment and successful launch of a WordPress based website.